matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 for any soft-failed events that match the scope of the request.

+Events known to have already been redacted SHOULD be ignored and MUST NOT contribute to the request limit.

 It is left to an implementation detail whether a `m.room.redaction` event is created for each event, or [MSC2244](https://github.com/matrix-org/matrix-spec-proposals/pull/2244)